We update this page often. Check back.

 Pima County Recreational Resources

-• Brandi Fenton Memorial Park has a splash pad, dog park, reservable picnic ramadas with grills.
+• Brandi Fenton Memorial Park has a splash pad, dog park, and reservable picnic ramadas with grills.
 It is located at Alvernon and River Rds.

-Try going out at sunset to the Campbell Street bridge or the Pantano Wash bridge and watch the Bats come out from under the bridge.
+Try going out at sunset to the Campbell Street Bridge or the Pantano Wash Bridge and watch the Bats come out from under the bridge.
 Amazing.
 Take a picnic.

-Bookmans, Tucson's iconic used bookstore, always has several free events for going on.
+Bookmans, Tucson’s iconic used bookstore, always has several free events for going on.
 Many for kids.
-Storytimes, music venues, crafts and more.
+Storytimes, music venues, crafts, and more.

 Tucson Museum of Art